mmillar-bolis/The-36-Lessons-of-Vivec/about.md

 Instead, I went into each chapter to break them down into new and more poetic formats, in order to better judge the flow of ideas, thus inadvertently producing a line-by-line style which I call my *study* edition.
 After anchoring the numbers, I copied and reassembled the text into their original paragraph forms.
 The result was a set of verses, the amount of which vary wildly by chapter, their length not withstanding.
 In this way, I also managed to defy starting every single paragraph with a verse number.

-Much of my impressions admittedly come from the New King James Bible, such as [the Psalms][6], [Daniel][7], and [John][8], but really, I tried to look at a lot of various examples, including the [Book of the Law][9] from [Thelema][10], which was one of several influences on the Lessons.
+Much of my impressions admittedly come from the New King James Bible, such as [the Psalms][6], [Daniel][7], and [John][8], but really I tried to look at a lot of various examples, including the [Book of the Law][9] from [Thelema][10], which was one of several influences on the Lessons.
 My goal, gleaned from research, was to break up each verse at the end of a reasonable or cohesive statement.
-Usually, this means splitting them by sentence, but not always, as I tried to balance against length as well.
+Usually, this means splitting them by sentence but not always, as I tried to balance against length as well.

 There are long, quoted passages that can be tricky to follow but there are lots of three-word sentences as well.
 Sometimes, I just could not decide which end of a verse to tack a small sentence on to.
 Other times, I couldn't be sure if the meaning of a phrase refers to the sentence that precedes it or comes after, or both, and have instead seemingly awkwardly put a verse number there to avoid breaking up *or* adding the insinuation of any meaning.
 Vk.
 11:15 is an example of this dilemma.

 Every chapter is stylistically different and varies in both tone and organization.
-The aforementioned "*study*" version serves as my scratch-pad for restructuring the text into stanzas by attempting to identify smaller groups of ideas.
+The aforementioned "*study*" version serves as my scratch-pad for restructuring the text into stanzas by attempting to identify smaller groups of ideas within the text.
 It's these perceived groupings that I am attaching verse numbers to.
-I want to be careful and use everything in my untrained skills of textual analysis to preserve the meaning of the work while discovering different ways to parse and present it.
+I want to be careful and use everything in my untrained skills of textual analysis to preserve the meaning of the work while discovering different ways to parse and present it to the reader.
 If one were to look at these texts as though they *were* a blend of several different writings from another language, consisting of poems, prayers, tantric quotations, transcriptions, and some narration and commentary accidentally blended throughout, new patterns among the words begin to emerge.

 One approach that helped me with deciding where or if I should break up some of the wildly varying sentences was to take verses from the Christian Bible and break them down by their word length to get a better impression of how *those* idea groups were separated when brought into new languages.
 Identifying the edge cases provides an example of how verse structures play out in tricky sections of text.